Photography in New Zealand: Early photography

 Photography arrived in New Zealand when British settlers brought daguerrotypy to the island during the mid-19th century.
-While the photograph itself failed, the first daguerrotype was taken by the British Lieutenant Governor Edward Eyre in 1848; Eyre also happened to practice photography as a hobby.
-The earliest surviving photograph is a daguerrotype taken by Lawson Insley in 1852.
+While the photograph itself failed, the first daguerreotype was taken by the British Lieutenant Governor Edward Eyre in 1848; Eyre also happened to practice photography as a hobby.
+The earliest surviving photograph is a daguerreotype taken by Lawson Insley in 1852.
 The first photographic styles consisted of portraiture, cartes de visite, landscapes, wedding or group photos, and topographical images used in postcards.
 Settlers also used new camera technology to document the colonial project, photographing the New Zealand Wars, coal mining gullies, the Otago gold rush, and taking ethnographic portraits of Māori (sometimes consensual, sometimes forced).
 Studios (especially for portraiture, complete with outfits, props, and backgrounds) as well as photographic societies began to pop up all over Auckland, Wellington, Christchurch, Dunedin, and more.
 While portraiture remained common, another photographic style rose in popularity near the close of the 19th century: postcards.
 Scenic postcard production in Aotearoa exploded in popularity at the turn of the century, peaking at over fourteen million cards posted in New Zealand in 1909.
 Scenic, topographical, and landscape-centric photography often served to support European tourism; the New Zealand Tourist Department explicitly gave permission to independent photographers to sell national postcards.
 Around this time in 1901, the newly created New Zealand Department of Tourist and Health Resorts began employing photographers.

 New Zealand fighters in World War I brought their Kodaks to the battlefront and documented important scenes of the Gallipoli campaign.
 Studio portraits of soldiers were taken before heading off to battle as a means of preserving their likeness for friends and family.
 Medical photographs recorded casualties, injuries, amputations, and other further disfigurations from the war for the benefit of medical students and professionals.
 Press photography from the Great War played a role in the creation of a New Zealand nationhood; rallying for war united soldiers and citizens within a shared sense of identity and patriotism.